jhen0409/react-native-debugger/README.md

 `actionCreators`      | *Array* or *Object* of action creators to dispatch remotely.
 See the [example](https://github.com/zalmoxisus/remote-redux-devtools/commit/b54652930dfd4e057991df8471c343957fd7bff7).

 These options are same with [remote-redux-devtools#parameters](https://github.com/zalmoxisus/remote-redux-devtools#parameters).

+## Debugging tips

+#### Get $r of React DevTools or global variables of react-native runtime in the console

+You need to switch worker thread for console, open `Console` tab on Chrome DevTools, tap `top` context and change to `debugger.worker.js` context.

 ## Development